Megwana/Megwana/README.md

 ### 👟 HotFeet - Specialization Project

-Specialized in React by creating a website for running shoe reviews.
+For my fifth project I chose to specialise in React by creating a website for running shoe reviews.
 - [Link to Project 5 Repository](https://github.com/Megwana/backend-hf)

 ## 📚 Education: